Discover Cokethorpe

 Making Sixth Form Count

-The Sixth Form at Cokethorpe serves as a springboard to life beyond School, whether it be college, university, or the workplace.
-We support students to become independent-minded, purposeful, and, above all, happy young adults, equipped with the skills, intellect, and attitude to thrive.
+Sixth Form at Cokethorpe is a springboard to life beyond School university, college, or the workplace.
+We help students become independent-minded, purposeful, and, above all, happy young adults with the skills, intellect, and attitude to thrive.

 We encourage students in the Sixth Form: